cbonnin88/Machine_Learning_Projects/README.md

 # Machine_Learning_Projects
-Simple Projects to learn Machine Learning
+Simple Projects to help learn and understand Machine Learning for Data Analytics

+1. An spam email detector